Server-Manager-Dev-Team/Server-Manager-Bot.github.io/docs/intro.md

 ## Features

 ### Moderation
 We believe most servers rely on a bot for Moderation.
 Server Manager is always there to keep your server tidy with light-weight moderation commands that you can rely on to punish rule-breakers.
 Cases are used so you can view moderation actions long-term *so you don't forget that rule breaker that spammed a month ago then left*.
-All of your server's moderation data is kept in a secure database, keeping your server's data, your server's data and no one else's.
+All of your server's moderation data is kept in a <span data-text="MongoDB" className="tooltip">secure database</span>, keeping your server's data, your server's data and no one else's.

 <DiscordComponent>
   <DiscordMessage profile="servermanager">